seanhess/serials/README.md

 - [ ] Admin: manually hide a scanned chapter
 - [ ] Admin: manually add a chapter (in order)

+UMM HOW DO I?
+- [ ] hide one?
+That's not currently in edits
+- [ ] change my mind and clear them?
+Gah!
+I can't really hide everything from them!

 LATER

 - [ ] Admin: scan history